-It is the responsibility of the Council of Superintendents, chaired by the AU Superintendent, in implementing the Plan to:
+It is the responsibility of the SJC SELPA Governing Council, chaired by the AU Superintendent, in implementing the Local Plan to:

 - 1. Act as the decision making body for the AU. - 2.
-Direct the allocation and utilization of special education management and support services and other resources within the Special Education Local Plan Area (SELPA) in accordance with the provisions of the Local Plan. - 3.
-Review special education issues and recommend effective solutions to the Council of Directors and their respective governing boards. - 4.
+Direct the allocation and utilization of special education management and support services and other resources within the Special Education Local Plan Area (SELPA) in accordance with the provisions of the Local Plan.

+- 3. Review and act upon on the recommendations related to special education issues and policies from the Council Directors (COD). - 4.
 Provide leadership in the development of policy and procedures, goals, priorities, and plans for the comprehensive and systematic provision of special education programs and services, and recommend their adoption by participating boards. - 5.
 Adopt executive rules for the management of special education programs and services in the SELPA, and the implementation of agreements. - 6.
-Monitor special education programs and services with respect to both planned and actual efforts, progress, and results. - 7.
-Adopt guidelines for the conduct of special education programs and services available through the Local Plan. - 8.
+Adopt guidelines for the implementation of special education programs and services available through the Local Plan. - 7.
+Monitor special education programs and services with respect to both planned and actual efforts, progress, and results. - 8.
 Provide executive direction to the Assistant Superintendent/SELPA Director responsible for regionalized services and to the AU Superintendent, when appropriate regarding the implementation, administration and operation of special education programs and services in accordance with the Local Plan. - 9.
 Direct that data be gathered, interpreted, and reported regarding the implementation, administration, and operation of the Local Plan. - 10.
-Review fiscal current status and accomplishments of special education programs, as well as needs for growth in the SELPA. - 11.
-Provide leadership for inter-district and intra-SELPA district actions pertaining to the implementation, administration, and operation of the Local Plan.

-- 12. Review, upon request of a local agency, the Local Education Agency's (LEA) portion of the special education programs and services in accordance with the provisions of the Local Plan. - 13.
-Facilitate liaison with community resources, the LEA, the AU, and the Community Advisory Committee (CAC). - 14.
-Approve an annual budget and program plan composed of the individually adopted budget and program plans from each LEA and the county operated program.
+Review fiscal current status and accomplishments of special education programs, as well as needs for growth or decline in the SELPA. - 11.
+Provide leadership for inter-district and intra-SELPA district actions pertaining to the implementation, administration, and operation of the Local Plan. - 12.
+Review, upon request of a local agency, the LEA portion of the special education programs and services in accordance with the provisions of the Local Plan. - 13.
+Act as a liaison for community resources, the LEA, the AU, and the CAC. - 14.
+Approve the annual budget and service plan composed of the individually adopted budget and program plans from each LEA and the SJCOE.

-The Council of Superintendents have major responsibilities in approving both fiscal and programmatic policies submitted to them by the Council of Directors.
-The adoption of administrative regulations and procedures lies with the Council of Directors.
-The policies and administrative regulations addressing the assurances required by CDE are included as appendices of the Local Plan.
-However, only the policies are approved by the districts' and County Office of Education's respective board of trustees.
+The SJC SELPA Governing Council has major responsibilities in approving both fiscal and programmatic policies submitted to them by the COD.
+The adoption of administrative regulations and procedures lies with the COD.
+The policies and administrative regulations addressing the assurances required by CDE are included as part of the Local Plan.
+However, only the policies are approved by the Districts' and SJCOE's respective board of trustees.

-RESPONSIBILITIES OF LOCAL EDUCATION AGENCY BOARDS OF EDUCATION
+RESPONSIBILITIES OF LOCAL EDUCATION AGENCY BOARDS OF

+EDUCATION